-You’ll love this easy flavorful Buttermilk Roasted Chicken recipe!
-The chicken marinates in a simple, herbaceous buttermilk mixture and then is roasted in the oven giving you a perfectly golden, flavorful whole chicken!
+You’ll love this easy Buttermilk Roast Chicken recipe!
+The chicken is brined in a simple, herbaceous buttermilk mixture and then roasted in the oven, giving you a perfectly golden, tender, flavorful whole chicken!
+(This recipe is completely gluten-free!)

 This content contains affiliate links, which helps goodfoodbaddie.com to provide free recipes and resources.
 As an Amazon Associate, I earn from qualifying purchases.
 Thank you for your support of the blog!

-This is one of those recipes that once you try it once you will never be able to forget it and will want to make it again and again!
+This is one of those recipes that once you try it, you will never be able to forget about it and will want to make it again and again!
+I initially saw this buttermilk roasted chicken made years ago by Samin Nosrat on Salt, Heat, Acid, and Fat, a lovely cooking show.
+Since seeing it, I’ve made it dozens of times and have found ways to elevate the recipe and make it my own!

-You may be asking yourself, “Does buttermilk make chicken moist?”.
+You may be asking yourself, “Does buttermilk make the chicken moist?”.
 The answer is a resounding yes!
-Because of its high acidity, buttermilk helps to tenderize the meat and keeps it nice, tender, and juicy when it is cooked.
+Because of its high acidity, buttermilk acts as a wet brine and helps to tenderize the meat and keeps it nice, tender, and juicy when it is cooked.

 How to Make Buttermilk Roasted Chicken

-Making Buttermilk Roasted Chicken is SO EASY.
-This will soon become your favorite way to make a whole chicken.
-Buttermilk Roasted Chicken can be made in a few simple steps:
+Making Buttermilk Roast Chicken is SO EASY.
+This will soon become your favorite way to make a whole chicken as it can be made in a few simple steps:

 - Marinade the chicken using my herbaceous buttermilk recipe